-- ★ Consular officers must not exceed the terms of reference for consular duties in providing consular protection and services to Chinese citizens. - ♠ Relevant provisions lay down that fees are required for some consular services, such as the processing of various documents. - If you are seeking consular protection and services while overseas, you can make enquiries with local government officials or police for the addresses and telephone numbers of diplomatic representatives and consular organs of the People's Republic of China at that place. - ▼ You may also make enquiries through the Immigration Department assistance hotline (香港入境事務處的求助熱線電話) at +852 1868
+- Consular officers must not exceed the terms of reference for consular duties in providing consular protection and services to Chinese citizens. - Relevant provisions lay down that fees are required for some consular services, such as the processing of various documents. - If you are seeking consular protection and services while overseas, you may make enquiries with local government officials or police for the addresses and telephone numbers of diplomatic representatives and consular organs of the People's Republic of China at that place. - You may also make enquiries through the Immigration Department assistance hotline (香港入境事務處求助熱線電話) at